Starting today, all work on P4/PHI level data must be ceased and all P4/PHI data removed from Wynton.

 The Wynton HPC environment is available for free to all UCSF researchers.
 To join, please follow the instructions for requesting an account.

-The Wynton HPC environment keeps growing as more users discover it and more groups buy into the co-op model.
+The Wynton HPC environment grew as more users discovered it and more groups bought into the co-op model.
 Each contributing member brings more resources and compute power for everyone based on a fair-share model where contributors get higher access priority than non-contributing members.
-Contributions to the Wynton HPC environment are non-expiring and valid for life!
 In addition, several UCSF centers have joined by contributing a large amount of their compute hardware to the cluster, e.g. Memory and Aging Center and QB3.
-For more details on where we are heading, please see the Wynton HPC Roadmap.